vshpotter/microsoft-365-docs/copilot/manage-public-web-access.md

 > [!NOTE]
 > For Government Community Cloud (GCC) customers:
-> - Web search isn’t currently available in GCC, but we're working on making it available.
+> - Web search is available in GCC, except for BizChat in Teams.
-> - The **Allow web search in Copilot** policy is available in GCC in Cloud Policy service for Microsoft 365, but setting the policy won’t have any effect until web search is available in GCC.
+> - The **Allow web search in Copilot** policy is available in GCC in Cloud Policy service for Microsoft 365.
-> - When web search becomes available in GCC, web search will be turned off by default, regardless of how the **Allow the use of additional optional connected experiences in Office** policy is configured.
+> - If the IT admin doesn’t configure the **Allow web search in Copilot** policy, web search will be turned off, regardless of how the **Allow the use of additional optional connected experiences in Office** policy is configured.

 ### Web content toggle for users (only for Microsoft 365 Copilot)